tpoindex/tsp/docs/misc.md

   * TSP uses native types; TJC uses Tcl Objects.
   * TSP compiles a subset of Tcl, and restricts Tcl semantics;  TJC implements Tcl semantics.
   * TSP avoids the Tcl interpreter as much as possible; TJC uses the Tcl interpreter extensively
-  * TSP compiles on the fly only; TJC can also be used in an ahead-of-time configuration.
+  * TSP currently compiles on the fly only; TJC can also be used in an ahead-of-time configuration.
   * TSP uses type annotations for variable typing; TJC uses TclObjects for local variables.

 ### Koski Compiler (Koski, 1996)